steipete/steipete.com/_posts/2020-05-30-mac-catalyst-crash-hunt.md

 ## Swizzling Dynamically Loaded Frameworks

-Now there’s one last problem: When we call this in our App Delegate, the `RTIInputSystemSession` class doesn’t exist.
-The RemoteTextInput is loaded at some later time, when you’re first entering the call.
+Now there’s one last problem: When we call this in our app delegate, the `RTIInputSystemSession` class doesn’t exist.
+The RemoteTextInput is loaded at some later time, when we’re first entering the call.
 Of course, we could find a later spot and make sure we call this before any text input, but that’s not an elegant solution.
 Instead, we can hook into dyld to simply be notified whenever a new framework is loaded into our process:

 ```swift
 _dyld_register_func_for_add_image { _, _ in